-A: The $5.99 a month plan, and the upcoming $4.99 plan it will replace, will offer video advertisements. the $9.99 a month plan offers no ads for on-demand content, but live streams will still feature ads.
+A: The grandfathered $5.99 a month plan and the $4.99 plan it replaces include video advertisements.
+The $9.99 a month plan offers no ads for on-demand content, but live streams will still feature ads.

 Q: When will Paramount Plus launch internationally?